Fraud advice for parent carer forums

 Why do forums need to educate themselves about fraud?

-As an organisation Contact is aware that parent carer forums are vulnerable to fraud from time to time.
-This can be in the form of internal fraud, committed by someone within the forum; or external fraud, by people that may not be directly involved in the forum.
+As an organisation, Contact is aware that parent carer forums are vulnerable to fraud from time to time.
+This can be in the form of internal fraud, committed by someone within the forum.
+Or it can be external fraud, by people that may not be directly involved in the forum.

 Although fraud or misuse of funds is not a common occurrence, it is something that all forums need to be aware of, take steps to protect against, and combat.
 It is important to take fraud seriously as a parent carer forum.
 By taking immediate action, you will help to protect individuals in the forum, and the forum itself, allowing it to continue its good work.

 We believe the best way to counter fraud is through education.
-If a forum is better informed, it will be able to put measures in place to prevent fraud from occurring and to spot it quickly if it does happen.
+A better informed forum will be able to put measures in place to prevent fraud from occurring and to spot it quickly if it does happen.

 Your forum’s responsibilities as the recipient of the Department for Education (DfE) grant – a reminder to all forums